============================================================

 2. Repository config - Project-specific settings in cosine.toml

-4. Environment variables - System-level overrides
+4. Environment variables - Auth and file-location overrides

 5. Default values - Built-in defaults